Top 10 Bad Traits of Millennials

 Think they know better because they got a degree.

-It's good that we want to fight for more fulfilling jobs, but plain a simple, a large portion of the economy involves repetitive menial work.
+It's good that we want to fight for more fulfilling jobs, but plain and simple, a large portion of the economy involves repetitive menial work.
 If we're expecting our job to be cool and exciting, we're going to be very disappointed.

 Being told they can do anything.

-Here is how manners went throughout the ages: In the 20s, 30s, 40s, 50s, 60s, 70s, and 80s, people were polite.
-In the 20s and 60s, they were polite as frick.
-They had proper manners and stuff.
-Then came the 90s, stuff was not too bad, then the early 2000s manners were not as polite but not as rude as the 2010s.
-In the 2010s, if ...more
+Here is how manners have evolved over the ages: In the 20s, 30s, 40s, 50s, 60s, 70s, and 80s, people were polite.
+In the 20s and 60s, they were extremely polite.
+They had proper manners and such.
+Then came the 90s, and things were not too bad.
+But by the early 2000s, manners had declined, though not as severely as in the 2010s.
+In the 2010s, if you hold the door for someone, they don't even say thank you anymore.
+And people are too sensitive.

-Somehow this generations parents never taught them how to say I'm sorry or really to recognize when they are at fault or have done something wrong.
+Somehow, this generation's parents never taught them how to say I'm sorry or really to recognize when they are at fault or have done something wrong.
 It is maddening.

 No matter what happens to them in life, even if they bring it on themselves, it's always somebody else's fault, and that's usually the parents!

 They have a tendency to completely slack on their own job.
-Then when they get confronted about their lack of performance, they throw another coworker under the bus.
+Then, when they get confronted about their lack of performance, they throw another coworker under the bus.
 'It's always somebody else's fault!' seems to be a motto of theirs!